nemocrys/multilog/README.md

 A. Enders-Seidlitz, J. Pal, and K. Dadzis 2022 Model experiments for Czochralski crystal growth processes using inductive and resistive heating. *IOP Conf.
 Ser.* **EPM 2021** (in press)

 ## Acknowledgements

-Main parts of this code have been written by [Max Schröder](https://github.com/mfschroeder).

 [This project](https://www.researchgate.net/project/NEMOCRYS-Next-Generation-Multiphysical-Models-for-Crystal-Growth-Processes) has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 851768).